What to do, hear, see | March 1-7

 Cincinnati Soundbox

-A new chamber music series in town that presents works by both local composers and composers from around the United States on a rotating geographical basis.
-CCM grad Phelps now lives in Nashville, and in this show combines her talents of composing, singing and striking things with new works for found objects and voice.
+Here’s a new chamber music series presenting works by both local composers and composers from around the United States on a rotating geographical basis.
+CCM grad Phelps now lives in Nashville, and in this show combines her talents of composing, singing and striking things in these new works for found objects and voice.
 Should be interesting!

 Cincinnati Symphony